DF1229/sudoku-visualizer/README.md

 ### Post
-To upload a dataset into the visualizer, send a `POST` request to the process with the following criteria.
+To upload a dataset into the visualizer, send a `PUT` request to the process with the following criteria.

 #### Headers
 - `Content-Type: application/json`